-Among the physical sciences, chemistry is one of the most in-demand in terms of employability in both the public and private sectors.
-As such, graduates of chemistry degree programs often have a multitude of options that lead to fruitful and successful careers.
+Chemistry offers an array of invaluable career opportunities, both in the public and private sectors.
+One of the most sought-after physical sciences in today’s job market, chemical expertise can open many doors for ambitious professionals looking to make a real impact on their industries.
+As such, graduates of chemistry degree programs often have a multitude of options that lead to fruitful and successful careers in chemistry and other related professions.
 In fact, the average wage of those in the workforce is about $110,000 per annum, with a potential salary increase of 0.751% (Queen’s University, n.d.).

 Students in chemistry programs have the opportunity to hone a multitude of skills, such as analytical and critical thinking, laboratory skills, research skills, and communication skills as early as the first two years of general education coursework.
 Chemistry also allows students to choose their specializations from theoretical chemistry to applied chemistry.
 This article will serve as a guide in taking your first steps towards a career in chemistry.